solana-foundation/developer-content/docs/programs/anchor/index.md

 on the [Solana Explorer](https://explorer.solana.com/?cluster=custom) while developing locally.

-First, open a new terminal and start a local Solana validator.
+Open a new terminal and start a local Solana validator by running the `solana-test-validator` command.

 ```shell filename="Terminal" copy
 solana-test-validator
 ```

-In a new terminal, run the tests against the local cluster.
+In a separate terminal, run the tests against the local cluster.
 Use the `--skip-local-validator` flag to skip starting the local validator since it's already running.